MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 ## What are base template types

 Base template types are special templates that Microsoft created for specific industries.
-These base templates often contain proprietary apps that are available in the apps store.
+These base templates often contain proprietary apps that aren't available in the apps store.

 Once a base template type is defined, you can extend or override these special templates with additional properties that you'd like to specify.
 Some base template types contain properties that can't be overridden.